ASmith155/ImplementingOsTicket/README.md

 <p>
 </p>
 <p>
-Open IIS Manager and restart the server.
-Once inside IIS manager go to Sites->Default->osTicket on the right, click "Browse*.80" from there your default browser should open osTicket webserver.
+I then opened IIS Manager and restarted the server.
+Once inside IIS manager i went to Sites->Default->osTicket on the right, click "Browse*.80" from there the default browser should open osTicket webserver.
 </p>
 <img src="https://i.imgur.com/4AkTkV0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <p>
 </p>
 <p>
-Go back into IIS manager and enable some extensions.
-To do this you have to go to Sites->Default->osTicket Then double click on PHP manager.
+I went back into IIS manager and enabled some extensions.
+To do this i went to Sites->Default->osTicket Then double click on PHP manager.
 Click on "Disable or enable an extension" Enable "php_intl.dll" & "php_opcache.dll" then refresh the osTicket webserver and obsereve the changes "Intl Extension" should now be enabled.
 </p>
 <img src="https://i.imgur.com/APZgUTT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>